 Let us help you improve your performance with the benefits of chiropractic care.
-Call Chiropractic Board of Clinical Nutrition in our Palm Beach Gardens, FL office at (561) 320-2852 for an appointment.
+Call Chiropractic Board of Clinical Nutrition in our New York, NY office at (917) 450-8125 for an appointment.

 Hedlund S, Nilsson H, Lenz M, Sundberg T. Effect of Chiropractic Manipulation on Vertical Jump Height in Young Female Athletes with Talocrural Joint Dysfunction: A Single-Blind Randomized Clinical Pilot Trial.
 Journal of Manipulative and Physiological Therapeutics 2014;37(2):116-123.